Ideas + insightsTips on creating exceptional content.

 The effect was a hurricane of verbal clutter.

-Amid the frenzy, I wondered to myself if this is what some B2B buyers experience when besieged by companies fighting for their attention with low-quality, unremarkable content.
+Amid the frenzy, I wondered if this is what some B2B buyers experience when besieged by companies fighting for their attention with low-quality, unremarkable content.
 We’ve all experienced content like this: rambling blog posts, self-indulgent tweets, and white papers that read like sales promotion.

 Low-quality content is like the raucous noise inside your local sports arena.
 It’s clutter.